-The ANSII project ran in 10 communities across BC: Courtenay, Bella Bella, Prince Rupert, Hazelton, Nisga’a, Prince George, Lytton, Westbank, Cranbrook, and Skeetchestn (2007-2009).
-Having learned about the AHS III results Aboriginal youth picked out the health issues of most importance to them and developed projects to address these issues.
+ANSII ran in 10 communities across BC: Courtenay, Bella Bella, Prince Rupert, Hazelton, Nisga’a, Prince George, Lytton, Westbank, Cranbrook, and Skeetchestn (2007-2009).
+Having learned about the findings from the BC AHS III, Aboriginal youth picked out the health issues most important to them and developed projects to address these issues.

 Some films made by youth as part of the project were shown at the Bangkok International Harm Reduction Festival and the Vancouver International Film Festival.

 Please see individual communities below for project highlights and to view the youth's films.

 - Bella Bella